MIBuczek/NASA-SPACE-GALLERY/readme.md

 # NASA API Challenge

-It is a simple application that connects with NASA api to download basic information about stored pictures in the NASA database.
+It is a simple application that connects with NASA API to download basic information about stored pictures in the their database.

 ## Rooth